damhau/azdo-pipeline-explorer/README.md

 - Click on a task from a pipeline to display the logs in the output channel.
 Each log entry provides detailed information about the pipeline run.

+### Update configuration

+- Click on the gear icon in the project view to reconfigure the extension and enter the Azure Devops Url and PAT.

+### Auto refresh

+- You can start auto refresh of the pipeline list in the treeview with the command "Pipeline Explorer: Start Auto Refresh"
+- You can stop auto refresh of the pipeline list in the treeview with the command "Pipeline Explorer: Stop Auto Refresh"

 ### Auto refresh

 - You can start auto refresh of the pipeline list in the treeview with the command "Pipeline Explorer: Start Auto Refresh"
 - You can stop auto refresh of the pipeline list in the treeview with the command "Pipeline Explorer: Stop Auto Refresh"

 ## Settings